 Ingredients

 This Scottish steak pie is a simple recipe that doesn't require a lot of special ingredients.
-It's made from a simple beef stew (hence the word "steak" in the title) topped with puff pastry.
-Fortunately, there's very little cutting of vegetables for the stew, plus you can prep the filling entirely in advance.
-This makes it perfect for busy days.
+It's made from a simple beef stew topped with puff pastry.
+Let's talk about the key ingredients you need!

 - Meat: using pre-cut stewing beef makes this easy.
 A cheap cut is fine here, as it will be cooked low and slow to make it tender.